van001/lesscode-fp/README.md

 # Overview

 This repo is about my learning of functional programming and coming up with a language-agnostic library of functions, which can be applied to solve many real-world problems.
-I will also compare it to object-oriented (imperative) programming, where the difference is fundemenatal.
+I will also compare it to object-oriented (imperative) programming, where the difference is fundemental.

 In functional programming :